DataDog/hiring-engineers/answers.md

          self.gauge('my_metric', random.randint(0, 1000)) #changed the name to "my_metric" and  returning a random Integer from 0 to 1000,
 ```

-These links will help with anyone who needs with understanding the random module
+The below links will help anyone understand the random module in python:
 1. [Python Random Libary]("https://docs.python.org/3/library/random.html")
 2. [Python Generate Random Numbers]("https://docs.python.org/3.1/library/random.html")

 Now that I was able to create a check, I was ready to create the new metric that reports a random number from 0-1000.
-I used the exact same yaml file as from the hello.world check but I renamed it to "my_metric.yaml".
+I used the exact same yaml file as from the hello.world check but I renamed it to my_metric.yaml.

 The my_metric python code is also very similar to the hello.world code but I added/modified a few things.
-First, I wanted to change the name of the metric from "hello.world" to "my_metric".
+First, I wanted to change the name of the metric from hello.world to my_metric.

 #### Python code for My Metric
 ```
 self.gauge('my_metric', 1)
 ```

 Then, instead of reporting a constant 1, I wanted to generate a random number from 0-1000.
-To do that, I needed to important the "random" library into python by adding the line "import random" to the top of our code.
+To do that, I needed to import the "random" library into python by adding the line "import random" to the top of our code.
 I can generate a random number between 0-1000 with the randint member of the random class "random.randint(0,1000))" My final code looks like the following:

 #### Python code for Random number generator